 - Order final transcripts with your degree posted to be sent via post to the COM Admission Office.
 If you have multiple degrees we need an official transcript from each degree-granting institution.

 - If your parents or other family members would like to receive information on the MD Parent Council and other College of Medicine events, please complete this form.

 - Purchase necessary equipment for your Practice of Medicine module.
-Information on required equipment can be found on the Doctor’s Bag page.
+Information on required equipment can be found on the Other Requirements page.

 TO DO ONLINE 1-2 WEEKS BEFORE ORIENTATION

 - Register your vehicle online (parking permits will not be available until July).